dkfans/keeperfx/src/ftests/README.md

 Added benefit is that if tests are setup in a continuous integration environment we can automatically know when we break behaviours when adding new features.

-The functional tests should run fast, hence `frame_skip = 8` is used by default.
+The functional tests should run fast, hence you will see `frame_skip = 8` is used by default for some tests.
+It can be specified per-test.
 They also skip the trademark/cutscene by default for super fast launch.

 # Quickstart